GreenComp-ERC/Shilin_ImpactOfFossilFeulPrice/README.md

-# The Impact of Oil Price Fluctuations on Weighted Average Cost of Capital (WACC) within Energy Transition in the future
+# Fossil Fuel Prices and Capital Cost: A Machine Learning Driven Study on Energy Transition